 \subsection{Inclusive top-quark pair cross-section measurements}

 Increasingly precise predictions for the total \ttbar cross-section have been produced in the past years, reaching NNLO accuracy in the strong coupling constant \alphas~\cite{Czakon:2013goa}, and including EW corrections at NLO~\cite{Bernreuther:2006vg,Kuhn:2006vh,Hollik:2007sw} as well as resummation of next-to-next-to-leading logarithmic (NNLL) soft gluon terms~\cite{Cacciari:2011hy} and even adding soft gluon corrections up to third order, resulting in approximate-N$^3$LO results~\cite{Kidonakis:2023juy}.
-At $\sqrt{s}=13$~\TeV, with the top-quark mass value fixed to 172.5~\GeV and using the PDF4LHC21 PDFs~\cite{PDF4LHCWorkingGroup:2022cjn}, the cross-section obtained from the \TOPpp[2.0] program~\cite{Czakon:2011xx}, at NNLO in QCD and including NNLL resummation, is:
+At $\sqrt{s}=13$~\TeV, with the top-quark mass value fixed to 172.5~\GeV, with the strong coupling constant at the $Z$-boson mass $\alphas(M_Z)$ set to 0.118 and using the PDF4LHC21 PDFs~\cite{PDF4LHCWorkingGroup:2022cjn}, the cross-section obtained from the \TOPpp[2.0] program~\cite{Czakon:2011xx}, at NNLO in QCD and including NNLL resummation, is:

 where uncertainties from factorisation and renormalisation scale variations and the impact of uncertainties in the PDFs (calculated using the \PDFforLHC prescription~\cite{Butterworth:2015oua}) and $\alphas$ are quoted separately.
 An additional uncertainty of $\pm 23$~pb arises from the uncertainty in the top-quark mass.\footnote{The uncertainty corresponds to a $\mp 1$~\GeV shift in the $m_t$ value set in the computation.}